Cockpit SX - Review

 Aerials

 For regular outdoor flying the standard aerial is just fine.
 However, for DLG and indoor flying, the aerial is a little cumbersome.
-For these applications, consider purchasing the optional stub aerial .
-I use this for DLG and am very happy with its.
+For these applications, consider the optional stub aerial - I use this for DLG.
 Although range is said to be less, I have had no problems.

-Balance with the standard aerial is fine when used with a neck strap, but when hand-held it tends to tip down.
+The balance with standard aerial + neckstrap is fine, but when hand-held it tends to tip down.
 Conversely the stub aerial is fine when hand held, but with the neck strap it tends to tip up!
-However, neither situation is a problem, as most pilots will use a neck strap with the standard aerial, and hand hold with the stub aerial.
-Hand holding is easy, since the Tx is very light.
+However, it's not much of a problem as most pilots will use a neck strap with the standard aerial, and hand hold with the stub aerial.
+Hand holding is easy thanks to the tx's light weight.

 When not in use, the standard aerial can be retracted in a recess in the case.